oeed/olivercooper.me/_rust/06-diesel.md

 image: diesel.png
 ---

-A lead open source Rust database ORM crate.
+A leading open source Rust database ORM crate.
 I have a contibuted a number of PRs adding new features and fixing bugs.